AI Added a Route That Bypasses Auth Middleware

 • Keep one canonical router per auth tier (public, authed, admin).
 New routes attach to existing routers, not new ones.

-• Move auth into middleware, never inline conditionals.
-AI rewrites handler bodies but rarely refactors middleware chains.
+• Centralize auth in reusable helpers/middleware, never inline conditionals in handler bodies.
+AI rewrites handler bodies but rarely refactors the helper chain.

 • Every new route file must include a // auth: <public|authed|admin> comment that lint enforces.